 SHOULD LORD JOHN RUSSELL accept the invitation conveyed him by such general acclaim, he ought to expect his own terms for the acceptance.
 He certainly stands on a high vantage ground.
-We have refrained from entering upon this subject hitherto, in the hope that we should see some answer to the appeal, some settlement of the question whether he accepts or not.
-We rather surmised, indeed, that some arrangement was actually proceeding, and that the public calls for Lord JOHN, which came from different parts of the community, were the result of some predetermined plan.
-We do not know how far this may be the case with particular circles, but we do believe that Lord JOHN himself has no part in the matter.
-If any arrangements have been designed, it is without consulting him.
-There is a belief that Lord JOHN will come back, resume an active part in politics, accept a peerage, re-enter the Government, and take up measures which man amongst us now is actively contemplatother men find too much for them; the whole calculation being based on the one single datum, that a want is felt.
-The public and public men cry, 'Lord JOHN, you are wanted;' and they expect that Lord Jour will come at the call, opening his mouth and shutting his eyes to take what his friends may please to have provided for him.
+We have refrained from hope that we should see some answer to the appeal, some settlement of the question actually contemplates a genuine extension of whether he accepts or not.
+We rather surmised, indeed, that some arrangement was actually proceeding, and that the public calls that man, again, is Lord JOHN.
+Take his life, for Lord JOHN, which came from different parts from first to last, it is consistent, intelligible. of the community, were the result of some predetermined plan.
+We do not know how far this may be the case with particular in his views since he put his hand to a circles, but we do believe that Lord JOHN himself has no part in the matter.
+If any that he ought to restore that franchise, which arrangements have been designed, it is with- we believe to be the inherent right of every out consulting him.
+There is a belief that freeborn Englishman.
+But no man of the Lord JOHN will come back, resume an active present day has actually accomplished more part in politics, accept a peerage, re-enter progress towards that restoration; and no the Government, and take up measures which man amongst us now is actively contemplatother men find too much for them; the whole ing so large a further progress in the same calculation being based on the one single datum, that a want is felt.
+The public and public men cry, 'Lord JOHN, you are wanted;' and they expect that Lord JOHN will come at the call, opening his mouth and shutting his eyes to take what his friends may please to have provided for him.